-Nobody wakes up one day and says, “Wow, today I think I’d like to go get a new hip or knee or tmj.”
+Nobody wakes up one day and says, “Wow, today I think I’d like to go get a new hip or knee.”
 Like any part of the human body, if a system is not healthy and stable, then it’s slowly and surely degenerating.
-Just as a hip or knee can degenerate to the point where they eventually require total replacement, so does the temporomandibular joint.
+And just as a hip or knee can degenerate to the point where they require total replacement, so can the temporomandibular joint.

 The easier it is to resolve, the better the prognosis, the less time and effort involved to recovery, the greater the stability of the tissues and the more complete the healing.